FoolsLynx/pokecrystalplus/README.md

 - Gen 6 Exp.
 Share
 - Automatic reuse Repel
 - Grass Immunity to Powder/Spore
+- Kurt finishes Pokeballs Instantly
+- Harvest More from Berry Trees

 **To Implement**
 - Improve Trainer Rematch System
-- Kurt finishes Pokeballs Instantly
-- Harvest More from Berry Trees

 ## Removed Features

 Some features have been removed from Crystal either due to outdated mechanics or replaced by something better.

-- No Stat Experience
+- Stat Experience (Replaced with EVs)

-**To Remove**
 - Gym Badge Boosts
 - 25% Failure AI Status Moves